EXPLAINER: When is the US war in Afghanistan really over?

 For Afghans the answer is clear but grim: no time soon.
 An emboldened Taliban insurgency is making battlefield gains, and prospective peace talks are stalled.
 Some fear that once foreign forces are gone, Afghanistan will dive deeper into civil war.
 Though degraded, an Afghan affiliate of the Islamic State extremist network also lurks.

-U.S. officials said Friday that the U.S. military has left Bagram Airfield after nearly 20 years.
+The Pentagon said Friday that the U.S. military has left Bagram Airfield after nearly 20 years.
 The facility was the epicenter of the war, but its transfer to the Afghan government did not mark the U.S. military’s final withdrawal from the country.
-Two officials say the airfield was handed over in its entirety.
-They spoke on condition they not be identified because they were not authorized to disclose the handover to the media.

 A look at the end of the war: